bgradin/ChipsChallenge/README.md

 ChipsChallenge
 ==============

 This is a port of Chip's Challenge, aimed at 32-bit versions of windows.
+Currently, most features (including a good amount of advanced features) work.
+There may be several small bugs in the game logic here and there - I haven't played through the whole thing yet (I'm saving this for last).

+I am not responsible for any impact whatsoever which this software may have on any machine.
+Furthermore, I cannot be held responsible to debug, support, or update any of this code.